Food Safety – An Overview

 Enforcement of Food Safety Standards

-The FSMA dramatically increased the FDA’s legislative mandate over food safety, primarily by shifting from reactionary food safety to more preventative methods.
-The law requires: food production facilities to conduct a hazard-based risk assessment and develop risk based preventative controls; the development of science-based safety standards for fruits and vegetables; increased inspection frequency for all facilities through greater state and local agency partnerships; and improved traceability for domestic and imported food products to respond to a foodborne illness outbreak more effectively.
-Additional regulations were also placed on food importers, requiring verification that their international suppliers are complying with domestic food safety laws and providing the FDA with the authority to deny entry for products arriving from facilities or countries that have denied FDA access.
+FSMA dramatically increased the FDA’s legislative mandate over food safety, primarily by shifting from reactionary food safety to more preventative methods.
+The law requires: food production facilities to conduct a hazard-based risk assessment and develop risk based preventative controls; FDA to develop science-based safety standards for fruits and vegetables; FDA to increase inspection frequency for all facilities through greater state and local agency partnerships; and FDA to improve traceability for domestic and imported food products to respond to foodborne illness outbreaks more effectively.
+FSMA also placed additional regulations on food importers.
+It requires food importers to verify that their international suppliers are complying with domestic food safety laws.
+FMSA also granted the FDA the authority to deny entry for products arriving from facilities or countries that have denied the FDA access.